 On August 30, 2016, the Supreme Court of Ohio handed down a merit decision in Carter v.
-Reese, Slip Opinion No. 2016-Ohio-5569.
+Reese, 2016-Ohio-5569.
 In a 4-3 opinion written by Justice O’Donnell, joined by Justices Kennedy, French, and O’Neill, the court held that Ohio’s Good Samaritan statute, codified at R.C.
 2305.23, applies to any person who administers emergency care or treatment, (all seven justices agreed with this point of law, but not its application) and gave a broad reading to the statutory phrase “administering emergency care.”
 Chief Justice O’Connor wrote a dissent joined by Justice Lanzinger.
 Justice Pfeifer wrote a solo dissent.
 The case was argued January 5, 2016.

 Appellant Dennis Carter pulled a tractor-trailer into a loading dock in Fairfield, Ohio to deliver an empty trailer and pick up another one.
 After switching the empty trailer with a new one, Carter pulled the truck forward slightly, unlocked the trailer brake, and locked the tractor brake so the wheels could not move.
 When he tried to pull himself onto the loading dock to close the trailer door, he slipped, and his right leg became stuck between the loading dock and trailer.
 While he felt no physical pain at that point, he could not free himself, and began to yell for help.